← Work · Healthcare Visibility · Case 02

 A clinical site that reads like an editorial magazine.

 The redesign went the opposite direction from a template clinic.
-We built an editorial Volume One aesthetic -- real building photos on Lincoln Highway, masthead credentials, a Cover Story that names Bridge Care as the practice's primary work, an editorial sections rhythm that lets a referrer skim and a patient settle in.
+The decision was an editorial Volume One aesthetic: real building photos on Lincoln Highway, masthead credentials, and a Cover Story that names Bridge Care as the practice's primary work.
+The editorial rhythm lets a referrer skim in seconds and a patient settle in.
+The constraint that shaped everything was privacy: this is healthcare, so intake had to route through Hushmail and TMG had to be designed so it never touches PHI.

 TherapistsMedication management partnership for talk-therapy clients.